Nando00/T3-Stack/README.md

 # Create T3 App

-hi testing to push up to vercel
+##hi testing to push up to vercel
+Pushed up code for the new prisma supabase setup
 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

 ## What's next?
 How do I make an app with this?